Praying Indian: Legacy

-The sacrifices made by Praying Indians and other minority groups during the Revolutionary War have never been properly celebrated.
-It was not until the 20th century that these veterans were first recognized.
+It was not until the 20th century that praying Indian veterans were first recognized.
 The town of Natick installed a monument to Native American veterans of the Revolutionary War in 1900, which still stands today on Pond Street near Natick Center.
 However, it was not until Needham historian Robert D. Hall Jr. that their final resting places were properly honored.
 Hall and volunteers placed grave markers and American flags in a Needham cemetery to honor these veterans in 2003.

 Self-government

-The Praying Indian communities were able to exercise self-government and to elect their own rulers (sachems) and officials, to some extent exhibited continuity with precontact social system and used their own language as the language of administration of which a wealth of legal and administrative documents has survived.
+The Praying Indian communities were able to exercise self-government and to elect their own rulers (sachems) and officials, to some extent exhibited continuity with precontact social systems and used their own language as the language of administration of which a wealth of legal and administrative documents has survived.
 However, their self-government was gradually curtailed in the 18th and 19th centuries, when their languages also became extinct.
 During that period, most of the original Praying Towns eventually declined because of epidemics and the communal land property of others passing out of Native control.
 The Indian-inhabited areas were eventually transformed into "Indian districts."